ashdude14/DSA-practice/README.md

-# This repository has different more than one branch
+# This repository has more than one branch check it out!
 ## To run program
 type following command on terminal